ReconVillage/2017.reconvillage.org/docs/_posts/2017-06-06-selected-talks.md

 <div markdown="0"><a href="/domain-discovery-expanding-your-scope-like-a-boss" class="btn btn--success">More Details..</a></div>

-### Recon and bug bounties what a great love story
+### Recon and bug bounties - What a great love story!
 by *[@abhijeth](https://twitter.com/abhijeth)*

 Recon is an important phase in Penetration Testing.
 But wait, not everyone does that because everyone’s busy filling forms with values.
 Effective recon can often give you access to assets/boxes that are less commonly found by regular penetration testers.